dustinbowers/intel8080emu/README.md

 An Intel 8080 emulator using SDL, meant for running Space Invaders by Taito.

 (**Note**: there's still a bug that causes a crash after game-over due to a write to ROM.
-That's still TODO)
+I'mn not sure causes this)

 ## Gameplay